ianharper/Sublime-Text-MVBasic-Syntax/README.md

 * OpenQM Syntax
 * Auto-Indentation rules (used while typing)
 * "wED" Color Scheme (at least this is how I've setup colors in wED)
+* Integration with Sublime's Goto Definition for MV Basic line labels
 * Snippets:
   * if-then if-else if-then-else
   * for dcount-for